Installing and Configuring MySQL

 mysql -u opacuser -p

-Then from the MySQL prompt, list the available databases and switch to the new opacdb database:
+From the MySQL prompt, list the available databases and use the use command to switch to the new opacdb database:

 show databases;